-All SAEs occurring during the study, either observed by the recruiting physician or reported by the participant, whether or not attributed to study medication, will be recorded on the CRF and forwarded by the site to PC-CTU, using the "PC-CTU SAE Report Form" following assessment for seriousness and relatedness by the site clinician.
-This form will be completed and faxed to the PC-CTU using the number quoted on the report form.
-The form should also be emailed to the PC-CTU using the email address quoted on the form.
+All SAEs occurring during the study, (from randomisation until 30 days following the last dose of trial medication/ last visit, whichever is the latter, either observed by the site physician or reported by the participant, whether or not attributed to study medication, will be recorded on the CRF and forwarded by the site to PC-CTU, using the "PC-CTU SAE Report Form" following assessment for seriousness and relatedness by the site clinician.
+This form will becompleted and faxed or emailed to the PC-CTU using the details quoted on the report form.
 As a minimum, the following information will be recorded:

 - Description

 - Date of onset

 - End date

 - Severity

 - Assessment of relatedness to study medication

 - Other suspect drug or device

-- Action taken.
+- Action taken